vgl-hub/gfastats/instructions/README.md

 ## SPLIT

 The SPLIT instruction splits the scaffold containing contig1 and contig2, effectively removing the existing gap between them.
+Two optional comments can be provided.

 ```
 SPLIT   contig1+    contig2+    scaffold1   scaffold2 [this is a new scaffold1] [this is a new scaffold2]